 Weeks 13 to 27

 The second trimester of your pregnancy goes from week 13 to 27.
 Generally, the second trimester is the most liked.
-Morning sickness should dissipate at the start of the second trimester, and you should feel like you have more energy and your bump is making an appearance.
+Morning sickness should dissipate, you should feel like you have more energy, and your baby bump makes an appearance.
 This is the trimester to enjoy your pregnancy and get excited about your baby.

 Your Growing Baby